V-Ray GPU Render Farm: Speed Test & Real Cost (2026)

 Cloud GPU rendering costs more per frame than a well-utilized local workstation in most scenarios.
 Understanding this clearly — and when the premium is justified — matters more than a surface-level price comparison.

 How Super Renders Farm GPU pricing works: GPU rendering is billed at $0.003 per OctaneBench-hour (OBh), a normalized compute unit based on GPU throughput.
-The RTX 5090 scores 1,731 OBh per GPU-hour in V-Ray GPU RTX mode, making the effective rate approximately $5.19 per RTX 5090 GPU-hour.
+The RTX 5090 scores roughly 1,100 OB in production benchmarks, which puts the effective rate at approximately $3.30 per RTX 5090 GPU-hour.
+We use the same $0.003/OBh rate across V-Ray GPU, Redshift, Octane, and Cycles GPU — there is no per-engine price difference.

 Local workstation assumptions: